ThomasDaheim/ownNoteEditor/README.md

 * Ensure that note & group names are valid filenames under WINDOWS & UNIX
 * Added option to copy selection as plain text
-* Allowed changing of notes name CaSe only
+* Allowed changing of note and group names CaSe only

 V 4.4: Updated TinyMCE